 Before we can start to market your home, we need photos – internal and external, and an Energy Performance Certificate (EPC).
 If your property was built after January 2008 we should be able to provide you with a copy of the EPC.
 You can also check if your property has one by visiting the EPC website.

-Once you have a buyer you should instruct a solicitor who will issue a Memorandum of Sale to everyone involved in the sale.
+Once you have a buyer you should instruct a solicitor; we will then issue a Memorandum of Sale to everyone involved in the sale.
 Both your solicitor and the buyer’s solicitor will work through the conveyancing process and agree a date to complete the transaction.
 Completion dates are negotiated between the buyer and seller - West Kent is not involved.
 You just need to tell us the proposed date.

 Leasehold enquiries (LP1 form)

-Your buyer’s solicitors will ask West Kent questions relating to the sale of your property.
-Our fee for providing the leasehold pack will be £270 (including VAT) and for any additional questions £36 (including VAT).
+Your solicitor will ask West Kent many questions relating to the property, accounts, and the estate.
+Our fee for providing a leasehold pack is £270 (including VAT) and for any additional questions £36 (including VAT).
 This fee will be payable directly to West Kent.
 You can do this over the phone using a debit or credit card, or by cheque made payable to West Kent.
 We aim to reply to all enquiries within ten working days.
 If your property is also managed by a third party management company your solicitor may also request a leasehold pack from them directly which will be an additional cost.